Wenona Girl: At five years

 For the second successive year Wenona Girl ran second to Sky High in the weight for age (w.f.a.)
 Canterbury Stakes and followed by a third to Sky High and Tipperary Star in the (w.f.a.)
 Warwick Stakes.
 She ran third in the Tramway Handicap behind Bogan Road and Birthday Card.
 Wenona Girl finished to Bush Bell with Fine and Dandy third in the Theo Marks Quality Handicap, AJC Daily & Sunday Telegraph Stakes, and had another second to Rochdale, with New Statesmen third in the Epsom Handicap, and yet another second in the George Main Stakes.
 Wenona Girl then won the AJC Challenge Stakes before she finished second in the C F Orr Stakes to Aquanita, won the VRC Lightning Stakes from Proud Miss and Sky High; and won the VATC Futurity Stakes from Kilsherry.
 Back in Sydney she won AJC Malayan Racing Association Cup and the All Aged Stakes from Silver Bore.

 Wenona Girl finished her three-year-old racing season with a tally of 16 starts in Melbourne and Sydney races for 4 wins, 6 seconds and 4 thirds.
+She was then sold by Bill Longworth to Lloyd Foyster, a thoroughbred breeder and the then owner of Gooree Stud, which he established in the early 1960s.

 At six years

-Wenona Girl was third in the Canterbury Stakes behind Kevejon and Sky High, second in the Warwick Stakes to Cele’s Image, second in the Liston Stakes behind Nicopolis and third in the Hill Stakes behind Toi Port and Sky High.
+Wenona Girl was third in the Canterbury Stakes behind Kevejon and Sky High, second in the Warwick Stakes to Cele's Image, second in the Liston Stakes behind Nicopolis and third in the Hill Stakes behind Toi Port and Sky High.
 Returning to Sydney she won the (w.f.a.)
 George Main Stakes before going to Melbourne and winning VRC Linlithgow Stakes (now the VRC Salinger Stakes), VRC George Adams Stakes and VRC Lightning Stakes.
 During the autumn in Sydney Wenona Girl won the G1 races, the STC Rawson Stakes, for the second time and finally won the All Aged Stakes, with Time and Tide (Fine and Dandy¹s brother) in third place.